newsbubbles/progeny/README.md

     // Most important function of all, controls what behaviors emerge
     // good to start out with some metric like k-dimensional distance
-    // note: this function is only in the scope of a cell and one neighbor }
+    // note: this function is only in the scope of a cell and one neighbor },
+  draw: function(world){
+    // Go through all cells in the world... world.cells.forEach(function(cell, index){
+      // Show each cell on a canvas or however you want to visualize the cell.data space.
+    });
+  }
 };